 If you’ve never heard of this place before you’re probably a bit confused by the title.
 I’ll sort that out straight away.
-Dunedin’s Organ Pipes are hexagonal basalt columns which rise out of the ground in abundance on a hill outside the city.
+Dunedin’s Organ Pipes are hexagonal basalt columns which rise out of the ground in abundance on a hill near Mount Cargill.
 The view from the top is worth the slightly treacherous climb — it’s a must-do for adventurous hikers visiting Dunedin.

 The Path to the Organ Pipes

 You can hike to the top in about 40 minutes (return) but expect to be climbing up fallen columns on the way.
 The track starts off easily enough, meandering through a forest full of birds.
 It’s an easy (but still uphill) walk and at times you can peek through the trees to see the views below.
 You’ll eventually come to a fork in the path — turning left will take you to the Organ Pipes and turning right will take you to the summit of Mount Cargill (click the link below to read a post about that).

 READ MORE: 30 Fun Things to Do in Dunedin

 The “path” to the top of the Organ Pipes is littered with the smashed up remains of hundreds of fallen columns.
 You have to climb up them, which is actually easier than it looks.
 I saw some photos which make this place look frightening, but it really isn’t (unless you want it to be).
 It seemed safe but make sure you wear good shoes, be careful which rocks you put your weight on (the smaller ones often aren’t stable) and take it slow.